By Christos Adamantiadis ,

 Most companies believe the largest barrier to cyber risk mitigation is not having the right employees/talent.
 Staff training is vital.
 After all, employees that start up their laptop from home are exposed to increased phishing and social engineering attacks and countering such risks requires enterprise-wide alignment.
 In fact, remote working tops the list of technologies seen as enabling cyberattacks so cybersecurity awareness training/phishing testing is a worthwhile investment as the price of cyber illiteracy and inaction extracts a heavier toll.
 HR is a crucial partner in the effort to cultivate and foster a culture of cyber responsibility.

 Firms should also engage in cybersecurity effectiveness assessments, to help identify appropriate data and analytics tools, understand the entire cyber threat environment and translate cyber risk into the language of business with actionable insights.
-This is a proactive – and defensive – approach that is crucial because it is not a question of whether or not an organization will get attacked but rather a matter of when.
+This is a proactive – and defensive – approach that is crucial because it is not a question of whether or not an organisation will get attacked but rather a matter of when.
 Every business, everywhere and no matter their size or sector, must act now to protect themselves, their supply chains and the wider economy.